cagov/data-infrastructure/docs/dbt/dbt-performance.md

 ![dbt Model Timing Graph](../images/dbt_model_timing.png)

 ### Getting model timing: Snowflake
-Snowflake has quite a lot of performance data readily available through it's `information_schema.QUERY_HISTORY()` table function and several views in the Account Usage schema.
+Snowflake has quite a lot of performance data readily available through its `information_schema.QUERY_HISTORY()` table function and several views in the Account Usage schema.
 This is great not only for finding expensive queries regardless of source and of course for all sorts of analytics on Snowflake usage, such as credits.

-#### Query History
+#### Query history
 The [Query History](https://docs.snowflake.com/en/sql-reference/functions/query_history) gives you real time data while the Account Usage is delayed.
 So Query History is great for analyzing your own queries in development and for current query performance in production.

 Example Query: Get top time-consuming queries for the dbt Cloud production loads